Will Methadone Help Me Overcome an Addiction to Narcotics?

 • Do I think about narcotics constantly and experience cravings when I am not taking them?

-• Have I ever experienced issues in my life due to my narcotic abuse such as:
+• Have I ever experienced issues in my life due to my narcotic abuse, such as:

-• Getting fired from a work?
+• Getting fired from work?

 • Seeing my grades slip?